 True

 This code generates a dataset of size 2000 from a Poisson distribution with a mean parameter of 15.
 The fitted MLE parameter is 14.9, indicating the estimated mean parameter for the Poisson distribution.
 The GoF test statistics value is 2.31 which is less than critical value.
-Therefore, in this case, the null hypothesis (H0) is accepted, indicating that, at the 0.05 significance level, the Poisson distribution is considered a good fit for the observed data.
+Therefore, in this case, the null hypothesis (H0) is accepted, indicating that, at 0.05 significance level, the Poisson distribution is considered a good fit for the observed data.

-A goodness of Fit test is also conducted for Geometric distribution fit, which is one of the possible distributions for our data.
+A goodness of Fit test is also conducted for Geometric distribution, which is one of the possible distributions for our data.

 import DistFit.distfit as dft